Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Delete the last X messages from a specified user.
+Delete the last X messages from a specified user in the current channel.

 Examples:
     - ``[p]cleanup user @Twentysix 2``